This page provides an introduction to the capabilities and features of OpenSim and how to get started:

 OpenSim is a freely available software package that enables you to build, exchange, and analyze computer models of the musculoskeletal system and dynamic simulations of movement.
-OpenSim version 1.0 was introduced at the American Society of Biomechanics Conference in 2007, and with version 2.0, an application programming interface (API) has been added, allowing researchers to access and customize OpenSim core functionality.
-Since the initial release, thousands of people have begun to use the software in a wide variety of applications, including biomechanics research, medical device design, orthopedics and rehabilitation science, neuroscience research, ergonomic analysis and design, sports science, computer animation, robotics research, biology, and education.
+OpenSim version 1.0 was introduced at the American Society of Biomechanics Conference in 2007.
+In version 2.0, an application programming interface (API) was added, allowing researchers to access and customize OpenSim core functionality.
+In versions 3.0 and 4.0, the API was extended to Matlab and Python and a new beautiful visualizer was added.
+Since the initial release, thousands of people have used the software in a wide variety of applications, including biomechanics research, medical device design, orthopedics and rehabilitation science, neuroscience research, ergonomic analysis and design, sports science, computer animation, robotics research, biology, and education.

 The software provides a platform on which the biomechanics community can build a library of simulations that can be exchanged, tested, analyzed, and improved through multi-institutional collaboration.
 The core software is written in C++, and the graphical user interface (GUI) is written in Java.
 OpenSim plug-in technology makes it possible to develop customized controllers, analyses, contact models, and muscle models among other things.
 These plugins can be shared without the need to alter or compile source code.
 You can analyze existing models and simulations and develop new models and simulations from within the GUI.

-Open-source, third-party tools are used for some basic functionality, including the Visualization Toolkit from Kitware for visualization (Visualization Toolkit from Kitware for visualization (www.vtk.org).
+Open-source, third-party tools are used for some core functionality, including three.js .
 Use of plug-in technology allows computational components such as integrators and optimizers to be updated as appropriate without extensive restructuring.
 The GUI is written in Java and is built on the Netbeans Platform (Netbeans.org).

 OpenSim includes a wide variety of features.
-You can find out about them by completing the tutorials and browsing this user guide.
+You can find out about them by completing the tutorials and browsing this user's guide.
 Some of the most useful features include: